England’s Trade, Naval Development, and Empire (11th–19th Century)

 The First Governor and the Gateway to India

-Robert Clive, known as “Clive of India,” was an English Lieutenant-Colonel in the East India Company’s army and the first British Governor of Bengal.
-He was pivotal in establishing British control over India in the mid-18th century, which became the jewel in the crown of England’s colonial expansion, providing immense wealth, strategic advantage, and the foundation for British imperial dominance in Asia.
-His decisive victory at the Battle of Plassey (23 June 1757) became the gateway to British dominance in India, enabling the Company to expand its influence through military power and political strategy.
-Clive secured large territories, reorganized administration and revenue systems, and laid the foundations of British colonial rule.
-Returning to Britain, he served in Parliament and, despite criticism over his wealth and conduct, remained influential in shaping British imperial policy.
+Robert Clive, known as “Clive of India,” was an English lieutenant-colonel in the East India Company’s army and the first British Governor of Bengal.
+Before Clive, the Company had “Presidents of Fort William” (for example, Roger Drake), roles focused mainly on trading rather than governing the province.
+Clive was pivotal in establishing British influence in India in the mid-eighteenth century, which would later make the subcontinent the “jewel in the crown” of the British Empire, providing immense wealth, strategic advantage, and a foundation for imperial dominance in Asia.
+His decisive victory at the Battle of Plassey on 23 June 1757 opened the gateway to India, enabling the Company to expand its influence through military strength and political strategy.

 At Plassey, the battle force was a mix of Company and English units.
 The only regular British Army regiment present was the English 39th Regiment of Foot, numbering roughly 100–600 soldiers, which served as the lead regiment under Clive.
 Alongside them were about 2,100 East India Company sepoys, ~100 Company artillerymen, and European gunners and officers within the Company’s forces.
 The 39th, now known as the Dorsetshire Regiment, was awarded the motto “Primus in Indis” – First In India for its pivotal role in the victory.
 The Keep Military Museum records its history: